 Real estate funds are a type of mutual fund that invests in public real estate securities, sometimes including REITs.
-Real estate funds are more of a long-term investment than REITs and provide their value through appreciation, rather than dividends.
+Real estate funds are more of a long-term investment than REITs and provide their value through appreciation rather than dividends.

-Unlike REITs, real estate funds tend to be more diversified and invest in many types of properties, not just commercial real estate.
-They’re managed by professionals, which saves investors the trouble of having to do extensive research on where they should put their money.
+Unlike REITs, real estate funds tend to be diversified and invest in many types of properties – not just commercial real estate.
+Real estate funds are managed by professionals, which saves investors the trouble of doing extensive research on where they should put their money.

 The Benefits And Risks Of Investing In Passive Real Estate